felipolis/InstaBot-FollowersMonitor/README.md

 ### About:

 This bot basically monitors the behaviour of your followers.
 Let's say someone starts following you.
-It happens that the bot speaks who has just started following you.
-In the other hand, if someone just stops following you, the bot will speak who was.
+It happens that this bot speaks who has just started following you.
+In the other hand, if someone just stops following you, this bot will speak who was it.
 How many people start or stop following you doesn't matter.
-The bot can know the exactly number of it and say all the names.
+This bot can know the exactly number of it and say all the names.

 ### What did I use?